a-oneil/Indicator-Search/README.md

 ### Tool API Keys
 If you don't have an api key, leave the value as `"API_KEY": ""`

-The tool will be omitted from the results when running an OSINT search an indicator.
+The tool will be omitted from the indicators results.

 ### Docker
 Menu `option 2` will create a self-signed https cert and build the docker container / traefik reverse proxy.